JeffCompasClassrooms/testing-systems-drewlarso/README.md

 Handle squirrels create:
 ✓ It creates squirrel with valid data
-✓ It can retrieve squirrel after creating it
+✓ It returns 404 when creating squirrel at invalid address ✓ It can retrieve squirrel after creating it

 Handle squirrels delete:
 ✓ It deletes valid squirrel
 ✓ It returns 404 when deleting invalid squirrel
+✓ It returns 404 when deleting invalid address

 Handle squirrels retrieve:
 ✓ It gets valid squirrel from list of one